Dutch vs. German: What’s the Difference?

 As “English” as a foreign language can get

 What strikes me immediately as making Dutch stand out is how many similarities it has to English, especially if you think in terms of older Shakespearian English, and even Irish English.
-I’d also pronounce the as de and add in an extra syllable to the word film, and even random other things like conversationally (pejoratively) say “whore” as “hoor” (same pronunciation as in Dutch hoer).
+I'd also pronounce the as de and add in an extra syllable to the word film, and even random other things like conversationally (pejoratively, as if there's any other way) to say “whore” as “hoor” (same pronunciation as in Dutch hoer).

 Also, some dialects of Dutch have an exact replica of the English R!
 This combined with a strange antiquated version of English, almost makes it seem like they are speaking English sometimes as they pass you quickly in the street!
 (Although I never used this R as part of my strategy to make sure they wouldn't speak English with me).
 This is only at the end of syllables, never at the beginning!